 Our Analysis and Test Results

 Unfortunately, the Sea Eagle is almost TOO buoyant.
-This tandem model sits so high in the water that it becomes a bit unstable in waves and makes it very difficult to get back into if you do fall out.
-This added height also catches the wind much more easily which can make for an extra arm workout if you have to paddle against or across it.
+This tandem model sits so high in the water that it becomes a bit unstable in waves and makes it very difficult to get back into if you fall out.
+This added height also catches the wind much more easily, which can make for an extra arm workout if you have to paddle against or across it.

 Ease of Set Up

-Costing less than any of the single kayaks in this review, the Sea Eagle is a pretty darn good price for what you get.
-It's nothing fancy and might not be the most appealing kayak on the water, but it works and is much less expensive than most other tandem kayaks on the market.
-Yet if this boat is still a bit too expensive for your taste, you might consider checking out the even cheaper Intex Challenger K2.
+Costing less than almost any other kayak in our review — single or tandem — the Sea Eagle represents a pretty great value for what you get.
+It's nothing fancy and isn't the most appealing kayak on the water, but it works and is less expensive than most other tandem kayaks on the market.
+It's not alone in this corner market of inexpensive inflatables, though, and there are others we tested that we like more without costing too much more.